 2pm: Bunzies Cove

 Start by checking in at Bunzies Cove.
 Located in the languid town of Tabogon, Bunzies Cove is a waterfront refuge just over three hours away from Cebu City.
 The property is also known for its dramatic views of the boat-strewn cove and the vast sea.
-Their beach houses (Bunzies Bungalow, Payag Villa, Seaview Cliff Suite, The Villa, and Lookout) are ideal for families, groups of friends, couples, or solitary digital nomads who need privacy and peace.
+Each beach house (Bunzies Bungalow, Payag Villa, Seaview Cliff Suite, The Villa, or Lookout) has its own charm and caters to different groups of travelers.
 Decorated with lovely paintings (for sale), artistic pieces, and quaint furniture, you’d wish you have all day to appreciate Bunzies’ interior.

 Mount the stairs, step into the rooms, and pause to admire this holiday’s home architecture designed to withstand storms and put guests at ease.
 Before it was a beach house for rent, the owners came to Bunzies Cove to escape the hustle and bustle of the city.
 Ergo, the atmosphere in the property is homey – you will even find old photos of its early dwellers, assorted hats you can borrow, and books as well as magazines you can devour for hours.